 - Avoid using ice, instead, you may use a heating pad to ease muscle soreness

 Looking for a Certified Physiotherapist in Coquitlam to do the IMS treatment?

-If you have chronic lower back pain which is a type of musculoskeletal or neuropathic pain in nature, IMS can be an ideal treatment for you.
+You might be looking for some natural remedies for chronic back pain.
+IMS can be an ideal treatment for you.
 We have certified physiotherapists in Coquitlam trained in handling and working with an effective IMS treatment.
 From assessment to identifying your trigger points, they know what is the right thing to be done.